 This page describes the scope of the Livingstone Online digital collection and enumerates the various methods available for encountering this collection.

 Livingstone Online offers a critically-mediated encounter with the literary and visual legacy of David Livingstone.
 At the heart of our mission lies our digital collection, which consists of images, transcriptions, and individual item records (i.e., metadata) for a broad range of literary and material artifacts produced by Livingstone or related to his travels and legacy.
 Currently our published digital collection spans over 1,100 items consisting of 15,000 curated digital images (including 3,000 spectral images) and 780 edited and encoded transcriptions.

 Promotional Leaflet for Livingstone: A Super Film (Film), 1925, by Hero Films Ltd. Copyright National Library of Scotland.
 Creative Commons Share-alike 2.5 UK: Scotland

-The items we published derive from the physical collections of over 40 repositories around the world; in many cases, these represent all Livingstone manuscripts held by those repositories.
+The items we published derive from the physical collections of nearly 50 repositories around the world; in many cases, these represent all Livingstone manuscripts held by those repositories.
 Although the digital files cannot replace the experience of interacting with the original items, the files nonetheless enable individual and comparative encounter with the items in ways difficult if not impossible in the real world.

 Our digital collection encompass all facets of Livingstone's writing career and spans a diverse range of genres, including letters, essays, field diaries, research notebooks, maps, sketches, book manuscripts, marked proof engravings, biblical quotations, prescriptions, and autographs.
 Among our top treasures we count:

 - The 1,100 page manuscript of Missionary Travels and Researches in South Africa (1857), the book that established Livingstone’s reputation as one of the leading explorers of his day;

-- Nearly all the surviving field diaries, journals, notebooks, and maps (over 2,000 pages) related to Livingstone’s last expedition to Africa (1866-73), among the largest such manuscript collections related to any nineteenth-century British expedition to Africa (forthcoming in 2017);
+- Nearly all the surviving field diaries, journals, notebooks, and maps (over 2,000 pages) related to Livingstone’s last expedition to Africa (1866-73), among the largest such manuscript collections related to any nineteenth-century British expedition to Africa;

 - Livingstone's Letter from Bambarre and the 1870 and 1871 Field Diaries, the first nineteenth-century British manuscripts to be studied with spectral imaging technology; and